 “Gostilna” is a Slovenian word for a fancy sit-down restaurant, used interchangeably with “restavracija.”

 The charming capital city of Ljubljana makes a great home base for day trips around the region.
 Click here to see some of the hotel options.
 Finding a great deal and making a reservation on Trip Advisor helps support this blog at no additional cost to you.
-Slovenia has also embraced AirBnb.
-Click here to make your first booking with a discount.

 If you’re in Ljubljana on a Friday during the summer, check out my post on the outdoor food fest called Oprtna Kuhna.
 For a hands-on cooking and eating experience with traditional Slovene recipes, read this post on Cook Eat Slovenia.
+You can even order a copy of her award-winning cookbook to try making Slovenian food at home.

 Want more restaurant recommendations and other insider travel secrets?
 Like @strangersinthelivingroom on Facebook, and sign up for the occasional email when there is a new post.